Welcome to the Baptist neighborhood on the Yale Divinity School website.

 PRIESTHOOD OF THE LAITY: Baptists do practice ordination, but stress the primacy of unmediated access to God by every believer, as well as the autonomy of congregations which operate democratically.

 YDS students seeking affiliation and/or ordination with a Baptist church must begin with a specific congregation.
-By the way, there are two within walking distance of YDS, and both are affiliated with the American Baptist Churches U.S.A.
+By the way, there are four within walking distance of YDS which are pastored by YDS graduates and have a history of sponsoring Baptist seminarians toward ordination.

 Steps for Ordination